CartoDB/carto-selfhosted-helm/customizations/README.md

       certKey: "tls.crt"
   ```

-## Use external databases

-This package comes with an internal Postgres and Redis but it is not recommended for production.
-It does not have any logic
-for backups or any other monitoring.

-We recommend to use external databases, preferable managed database by your provider, with backups, high availability, etc.

-### Configure your own Postgres
+### Configure external Postgres

 CARTO Self Hosted requires a Postgres (version 11+) to work.
+This package comes with an internal Postgres but it is not recommended for production.
+It does not have any logic for backups or any other monitoring.

-In that Postgres, CARTO stores some metadata and also the credentials of the external connections configured by the CARTO Self Hosted users.
+This Postgres is used to store some metadata and also the credentials of the external connections configured by the CARTO Self Hosted users.

 > ⚠️ That Postgres has nothing to do with the connections that the user configures in the CARTO workspace since it stores the metadata of the entire CARTO Self Hosted. ⚠️